Tensorleap Integration

 Start from an existing repo from our Leap Hub or use the CLI to add template Tensorleap integration files into your existing repository.

-Make sure your data is accessible to the Tensorleap Server.
+Make sure your data is accessible by the Tensorleap Server.

 Create a basic Integration script.
 This can include an input_encoder, GT encoder, loss, and a basic visualizer for the input, prediction and GT.